nonoesp/robot-drawing/README.md

 Have fun!

 ## Disclaimer

 **Robots can be dangerous**.
 Make sure you are properly trained in the machines you are using, and are following all the adequate security protocols.
 Also make sure to simulate and test all your offline programs in robot simulation software, and performing "dry runs" before engaging in actual real drawing.

 This project and script are provided as-is, no warranties provided whatsoever.
-The authors are not responsive nor liable for any unintented consequences, harm or losses to personal or physical property.
+The authors are not responsive nor liable for any unintended consequences, harm or losses to personal or physical property.
 Use at your own risk.

->>>>>>> a0be63615dd51239fa418b094b2e1fae09517461